rjsmethurst/starpy/README.md

 You can generate your own look up table in two colours with lookup.py bu specifying an SPS model (again takes a LONG time).

 If you wish to specify an SPS model it must be in a readable format for `starpy`.
-You can therefore extract the either the BC03 or M05 SPS models into ASCII files with the `extract_bc03.py` or `extract_m05.py` files which use the raw files as downloaded from either http://www2.iap.fr/users/charlot/bc2003/ or http://www-astro.physics.ox.ac.uk/~maraston/Claudia%27s_Stellar_Population_Models.html
+You can therefore extract the either the BC03 or M05 SPS models into ASCII files with the `extract_bc03.py` or `extract_m05.py` files which use the raw files as downloaded from http://www2.iap.fr/users/charlot/bc2003/ or http://www-astro.physics.ox.ac.uk/~maraston/Claudia%27s_Stellar_Population_Models.html respectively.

 If you use this code in your research please cite this paper: Smethurst et al. 2015, MNRAS, 450, 453 and acknowledge: